Greek leftists put on brave face as poll shows conservatives pulling ahead

 MEIMARAKIS SURPRISES

-The biggest surprise in Wednesday's poll was that Meimarakis, 61, a centrist figure within New Democracy who only took the conservative party's reins in July and has since tried to unite its various factions, was more popular than Tsipras.
+But the biggest surprise in the poll was that Meimarakis, 61, a centrist figure within New Democracy who only took the conservative party's reins in July and has since tried to unite its various factions, was deemed more popular than Tsipras.

 He was shown with 44.3 percent approval ratings, compared to Tsipras's 41.9 percent - a major reversal for the leftist leader, who had enjoyed ratings of up to 70 percent while he battled foreign creditors over a new bailout programme.